 Nasal endoscopy is a procedure to look at the nasal and sinus passages.
 It’s done

 with an endoscope.
-This is a thin, flexible tube with a tiny camera and a light.
-An
+This is a thin, flexible or rigid tube with a tiny camera and a

-ear, nose, and throat doctor (otolaryngologist) will often do this procedure in his
+light.
+An ear, nose, and throat doctor (ENT or otolaryngologist) will often do this

 The sinuses are a group of spaces formed by the bones of your face.
 They connect with

 your nasal cavity.
 This is the air-filled space behind your nose.